 - 1 yellow pepper, de-seeded and sliced in thin strips

-- 1 cup snow peas or 1 medium zucchini (courgette) sliced
+- 1 cup snow peas or 1 medium zucchini, sliced zucchini are also known as courgette

 - Put the corn starch in a medium bowl.